Perinatal Bereavement Services

 Nicholas’ Books & Bears

-As an employee of St. Joseph Hospital, Nicholas’ mother wanted to find a way to help other families who experienced a loss like she and her husband did when their son, Nicholas, was stillborn in 2019.
-They found that reading books to him in Heaven and having a special stuffed animal just for him helped with the healing process.
-They created Nicholas’ Books and Bears as a way to honor Nicholas’ memory.
-When parents experience the loss of a baby during pregnancy or infancy, Nicholas’ Books and Bears provides them with keepsake items including a book for families to read to their baby, a stuffed animal to hold, and a note of encouragement from Nicholas’ mom.
+As an employee of St. Joseph Hospital, Nicholas’ mother wanted to find a way to help other families who have experienced a loss like she and her husband did when their son, Nicholas, was a stillborn in 2019.
+They found that reading him books in heaven and having a special stuffed animal just for him, helped with their healing process.

 Nicole Snow, RN, Care Transitions Coordinator